 What is the deadline for filing tax forms?

 You must file your tax forms by April 15.

 My bank (or credit union) has mailed me a form, called a Form 1099-INT, indicating the amount of interest I earned on my savings account/money market account/certificate of deposit.
 Do I need to include this amount on my income tax forms?

-It depends.
-Non-residents filing form 1040NR-EZ do not include U.S. bank or credit union interest as income.
-But nonresidents filing Form 1040NR would include this interest on Item L (page 5).
+Non-residents do not include U.S. bank or credit union interest as income.

 Both form 1040NR-EZ and 1040NR ask for social security numbers or taxpayer identification numbers.
 Is this the same as the number I was issued by the university when I was admitted?
 It has the same number of digits.